Venzory/Venzory/docs/architecture/audit-analysis/00-AUDIT-SUMMARY.md

 ## Conclusion

-The Remcura V2 data model is **well-designed** with comprehensive service-layer validation and proper transaction handling.
+The Venzory data model is **well-designed** with comprehensive service-layer validation and proper transaction handling.
 However, **critical gaps exist** at the database constraint level that must be addressed before Magento integration.

 The **13 P1 gaps** identified are **straightforward to fix** (estimated 2-3 hours) and will significantly reduce data corruption risk.
 The service layer already enforces these invariants correctly, so adding DB constraints is primarily a defense-in-depth measure.